wladyslawczyzewski/aspnet.cqrs/README.md

 });
 ```

-Then, in yours Startup's `Configure` method you need to configure CQRS's feature and CQRS's middleware:
+3. After that, in yours Startup's `Configure` method you need to configure CQRS's feature and CQRS's middleware:

 ```csharp
 app.UseCQRS();